MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-troubleshooting-installation.md

 Issue: After opting into the new Teams, users may receive an “Update and restart” message in the title bar.
 Action: This is expected behavior.
 Select the link to restart.

-### Windows 10 users may receive an error message
+### Windows 10 users can receive an error message

-Issue: Windows 10 users may receive the error “We’ve run into an issue” when they download and install the new Teams.</br>
+Issue: Windows 10 users could receive the error “We’ve run into an issue” when they download and install the new Teams.</br>
 Action: [Download and install WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section).
 Then restart the Teams desktop app and try again.

 ### Some people don't see the toggle to opt in